= Access Restricted

 Federal Reserve System.
-The ongoing dual payments role as a regulator and a provider of services allows the Federal Reserve to maintain efficient accessible, reliable, and safe payment systems for all financial services stakeholders.
-The new strategic focus for Federal Reserve’s Financial Services bodes well for all participants as the industry strives to meet the payments needs of consumers and businesses in a dynamic and innovative payments environment fueled by the emergence of smart-phones, tablets and other mobile devices.
+The Federal Reserve’s ongoing dual payments role as a regulator and a provider of services allows it to maintain efficient, accessible, reliable, and safe payment systems for all financial services stakeholders.
+The new strategic focus of Federal Reserve’s Financial Services bodes well for all participants as the industry strives to meet the payments needs of consumers and businesses in a dynamic and innovative commerce environment fueled by the emergence of smart-phones, tablets, and other mobile devices.
 This strategy moves the Fed’s focus from the interbank payments market to the entire payments supply chain to shape the end-user payments experience.
-The Federal Reserve’s 10-year vision has three key principles: moving transactions faster from origination to settlement; creating a more efficient industry; and supporting an array of payment instruments that satisfy consumer preferences.

 Private-Sector Governance.
 Given that private sector rules govern the ACH, payment card networks, and check clearing houses, it is vital for community banks to participate in the rulemaking, operations, and governance of these organizations, particularly at the regional level.
 At the national level, ICBA actively represents the community bank perspective before NACHA --The Electronic Payments Association as new ACH rules and innovative products are vetted and implemented.
 ICBA Bancard representatives are active participants in the Visa and MasterCard governing bodies.
 Additionally, ICBA and community bankers interject the community bank voice in the Electronic Check Clearing House Organization (ECCHO) rulemaking process governing check image exchange and the Accredited Standards Committee X9 mission to develop standards for the financial services industry.